Earth Defense Force (1957)

 This is a neat hook, as in almost all of these movies the super weapon that defeats the threat comes from a Japanese scientist.
 That the Americans have developed this one shows the "world effort" more than in other films.
 Where did they come up with the goofy name "Markalite"?

 The problem is that it only has an effective range of 1.5 kilometres, meaning that it has to be virtually right next to the dome to have any use.
-It is Captain Teka who suggests that it also be mounted on the airships, and they set
+It is Captain Teka who suggests that it also be mounted on the airships, and they set that plan in motion.

 We see a big C-124 Globemaster II cargo plane touching down in Japan, carrying the Markalites from America.
 This is a huge plane, I just love the big cargo planes of this era.
 It has Military Air Transport Service on the side.
 We then see a shot of the Alpha airship at rest, so I assume that the installation is in progress.

 The girls are captured!